-- Qt 4.8.0 or higher; - SDL 1.2.7 or higher (this graphics library is typically called libsdl or similar).
+- Qt 5.3.2 or higher (Qt 5.6.2 or higher recommended); - SDL 1.2.7 or higher (this graphics library is typically called libsdl or similar).

 Note: To be precise, these packages are only required if you want to run the VirtualBox graphical user interfaces.
 In particular, VirtualBox, the graphical VirtualBox manager, requires both Qt and SDL; VBoxSDL, our simplified GUI, requires only SDL.
 By contrast, if you only want to run VBoxHeadless, neither Qt nor SDL are required.